Article

 Addressing financial pressures

-Hospitals today face mounting financial strain — from rising costs and constrained revenues to shifts in payer mix and limited access to liquidity.
-Delays in reimbursement from Medicare, commercial insurers and patients are also tightening margins, pushing finance leaders to seek new ways to manage working capital.
+Hospitals today face mounting financial strain – from rising costs and constrained revenues to shifts in payer mix and limited access to liquidity.

-How SCF works for hospitals
+How healthcare supply chain finance works for hospitals

 The primary impact of SCF lies on the payable side.
 Once a hospital approves a supplier invoice, it becomes eligible for early payment.
-Instead of waiting 60 days or more for reimbursement, suppliers can opt to receive payment immediately from the bank, which later collects from the hospital at the extended due date.
+Instead of waiting 60 days or more for payment, suppliers can opt to receive payment immediately from the bank, which later collects from the hospital at the extended due date.

 On the supplier side, the benefits are equally clear.
 Smaller vendors gain access to capital at rates linked to the hospital’s stronger credit profile, helping them improve cash flow and invest in their operations.

-Steps to implement an SCF program
+Steps to implement a supply chain finance program successfully

 1. Secure executive sponsorship.
 Identify a senior leader — ideally the CFO — to champion the healthcare supply chain finance program.
 “Without that leadership, the process can derail,” Spano says.